 Richard specialises in evaluations of major events particularly linked to economic and social impacts.
-Over the last decade, he has project managed and delivered impact evaluations of some of the foremost sporting events held in the UK (Wimbledon, The Open, Lord's Ashes Test, London Marathon and Le Tour Grand Depart) using the eventIMPACTS approved methodology which he helped to devise in 2009 for UK Sport and partners.
-He has 16 years of experience in devising robust yet cost effective research solutions for our clients, including sports councils, governing bodies as well as non-sport organisations from the leisure industry.
+Over the last two decades, he has project managed and delivered impact evaluations of some of the foremost sporting events held in the UK (Wimbledon, The Open, Lord's Ashes Test, London Marathon, Ryder Cup, Henley Royal Regatta, Solheim Cup and Le Tour Grand Départ) using the eventIMPACTS framework and approved methodology, which he helped to devise and later update for UK Sport and partners.
+He has subsequently advised The International Association of Event Hosts (IAEH) and Association of Summer Olympic International Federations (ASOIF) on their monitoring and evaluation plans for major events.
+He has 20 years of experience in devising robust yet cost effective research solutions for his clients, including sports councils, governing bodies as well as non-sport organisations from the leisure industry.

 Richard is a postgraduate from the University of Sheffield with an MSc in Sport and Recreation Management.
 He specialises in the evaluation of major events relative to their economic and broader impacts.
 He also manages much of SIRC's fieldwork and primary data collection.

 Richard and colleagues produced the Measuring Success series for UK Sport which was the precursor to the development of a national event evaluation framework and toolkit in 2009 (eventIMPACTS).
 Richard managed the development and delivery, and co-authored the content of eventIMPACTS.
 This resource helps organisers to measure the impacts associated with their events.
 Apart from economic impact, these include audience attendance plus social/media and environmental impacts.
-Richard is currently involved in refreshing elements of the eventIMPACTS website.
+Richard and colleagues have refreshed elements of eventIMPACTS more recently.

-He has undertaken more than 70 event impact studies in the last decade including some of the most iconic events in the UK over this period.
-These include
+He has undertaken more than 100 event impact studies in the last two decades including some of the most iconic events in the UK over this period.
+These include:

 - ATP World Tour Finals